redflagrul/LLAMA2-CPU-Only-Vision-and-Voice/README.md

 if __name__ == "__main__":
     # Example text to generate voice for
-    generate_audio("Hello, this is a test message from LLAMA2.") vision_llama_cpu.py
+    generate_audio("Hello, this is a test message from LLAMA2.")

+vision_llama_cpu.py 📸
-This script integrates the vision capabilities with LLAMA2 and PlayHT.
-It captures webcam input and generates voice responses from LLAMA2.
+This script captures webcam input and generates voice responses from LLAMA2.

-python
-Copy code
 import cv2
 import time
 from transformers import LlamaForCausalLM, LlamaTokenizer